muratk3n/thirdwave/en/README.md

 assigned to, and have them generate a course.

 "But Feynman videos are on YouTube now, they are also many other good teachers on vid.
-Can't students just go to YouTUbe?"
+Can't students just go to YouTube?"

 ---